-Closed shutters effectively block out solar radiation
+Closed shutters effectively block out solar radiation while louvers can still allow ventilation.

-The vent of a portable air conditioning unit is far less obtrusive and less damaging to the
+The vent of a portable air conditioning unit is far less obtrusive and less damaging to the window fabric than a window unit.

 Above, a well preserved example of a style of door that appears on many College View Historic District homes.
 Below, the same style of door is fitted with a storm door that appropriately allows most of the door to be seen.